 - 24/7 travel and emergency assistance services

-At first glance, you might wonder if the 3X on dining and 2X general travel then 1X on everything else is a deal—especially when you think about other Chase cards that earn up to 5 percent back in certain categories, like the Chase Freedom Unlimited® or Chase Freedom Flex℠.
+At first glance, you might wonder if the 3X on dining, 2X on general travel and 1X on everything else is a good enough deal—especially when you think about other Chase credit cards that earn up to 5 percent back in certain categories (like the Chase Freedom Unlimited® or Chase Freedom Flex℠).

-However, if you feel like you won’t earn as many rewards by using this card for dining and travel, you could pair it with another Chase card that offers cash back in more categories or categories you feel you can get more use out of.
+However, if you feel like you won’t earn as many rewards by using this card for dining and travel, you could pair it with another Chase credit card that offers cash back in more categories or categories you feel you can get more use out of.

-For instance, the Chase Freedom Flex earns 5 percent back for spending in rotating quarterly bonus categories like groceries, gas stations and wholesale clubs ($1,500 quarterly spend limit, 1 percent cash back thereafter).
-The only catch is that the categories change each quarter and you have to activate them to earn cash back.
+For instance, the Chase Freedom Flex earns 5 percent cash back for spending in activated rotating bonus categories like groceries, gas stations and wholesale clubs (up to $1,500 in purchases each quarter, then 1 percent).
+The only catch is that the categories change each quarter, and you have to activate them in order to earn cash back.
 However, with two or more Chase cards, you have the potential to increase your rewards earnings.

-Redeeming points with your Chase Sapphire Preferred card is not difficult, and there are many options to choose from:
+Redeeming points with the Chase Sapphire Preferred is not difficult, and there are many options to choose from: